 If the CBD product you are consuming has a large amount of THC, it can show up on the test results.

 For instance, full-spectrum CBD products have a significant amount of THC.
 So, if you’re dosing on them, it is more likely that THC can show up in your drug tests.

 However, some tests can show the presence of CBD as well.
 But, it will not be a legal problem since the US government has allowed the use of CBD nationwide.

 According to an experiment conducted in 2019, smoking a single episode of Cannabis similar to the composition of legal hemp products can show up on urine drug tests.

 This is a common drug test that most law and justice agencies use.

-The researchers at John Hopkins Medicine center examined six adults who used high CBD/ low THC products.
+The John Hopkins Medicine center researchers examined six adults who used high CBD/ low THC products.